 An added advantage of using Driver Booster is that it creates a restore after each driver update, so the system can be restored to its working state if any issue occurs.
 It has a ‘game mode’ which optimizes drivers to improve performance.
 The cons of Driver Booster is, it reduces the download speed in the free version and requires an internet connection to scan for updates.

-You can also check our review article on IObit Driver Booster Pro, to decide whether it is worth giving a try.
+You can also check our IObit Driver Booster Pro review, to decide whether it is worth giving a try.

 If you feel manually updating drivers is a tiresome process to follow, then Driver Booster is a solution for you.

 If you are looking for a portable driver installer/updater, then snappy can be on your list.
 Snappy Driver Installer is free software, which can update your driver without any internet connection.
 If you are a technician, you can use the portable version of the software, and carry it whenever and wherever required.

 Snappy does not have any advertisements in the software.
 It is difficult to use because of its complex user interface.
 It can also create a restore point to help you restore the system in case of any issues.
 It has 27 interface languages, to help you easily interact with the system.